The command mood

 Here are the endings of the command mood as used with the stem naya:

+Let's take a moment to compare these endings to the ones used in the present tense.
 Notice that the first-person endings still use a long ā.
 There are other similarities as well: nayati is replaced by nayatu, and nayanti by nayantu.

 But there are also some major differences.
 In particular, notice these five endings: